eliben/static-server/README.md

   host and the port are configurable with flags.
 Set the host to something else if you want the server to listen on a specific network interface.
-Setting the port to 0 will instruct the server to a random available port.
+Setting the port to 0 will instruct the server to pick a random available port.

   -addr string
     	full address (host:port) to listen on; don't use this if 'port' or 'host' are set (default "localhost:8080")